 GeneCards Summary for KMT2A Gene

 KMT2A (Lysine Methyltransferase 2A) is a Protein Coding gene.
 Diseases associated with KMT2A include Wiedemann-Steiner Syndrome and Acute Myeloid Leukemia With T(9;11)(P22;Q23).
-Among its related pathways are Senescence and Autophagy in Cancer and Chromatin Regulation / Acetylation.
+Among its related pathways are Chromatin organization and Transcriptional misregulation in cancer.
 Gene Ontology (GO) annotations related to this gene include DNA-binding transcription factor activity and identical protein binding.
 An important paralog of this gene is ENSG00000285827.

 UniProtKB/Swiss-Prot Summary for KMT2A Gene